klaasnotfound/epex-spot-forecast/README.md

 ### Baseline

 The average absolute difference between the day-ahead price and the intraday price for the test period is `12.78 EUR`.
 That is to say: If you used yesterday's day-ahead price as the predictor, you would miss the intraday price by an average of `12.78 EUR`.
 These misses vary wildly - sometimes they're too high, sometimes too low, with a standard deviation of `33.99 EUR`.
-As an example, here are two days from March 2025:
+As an example, here are three days from March 2025:

 ![Plot of the intraday price for two days in March 2025, overlayed with the previous day's day-ahead price](/data/assets/img-price-pred-01.png)